 - Reflect on the feeling: Note energy and fulfillment, not just competence.

 The journey to purpose is rarely smooth.
-Expect setbacks, uncertainty, and hard lessons.
-The most common obstacles are internal: fear of failure, money worries, and concern about others’ opinions.
+Expect uncertainty and hard lessons.
+Common obstacles are internal: fear of failure, money worries, and concern about others’ opinions.

-Treat experiments as data.
+View experiments as data.
 A seeming failure narrows your path.
-For example, someone who pursued a yoga teaching certificate might realize they prefer practicing privately.
-That insight leads to a different, more fitting path.
+For example, someone who completed a yoga-teacher certificate might realize they prefer practicing privately.
+That insight points to a different, more fitting path.

 You can’t do deep work when you’re running on empty.
-Countries with better life-work balance report higher well-being; an index shows the U.S. ranking near the bottom, illustrating how overwork can smother purpose work3.
+Countries with better life–work balance report higher well-being; a global life-work balance index highlights how overwork can smother purpose work3.
 Protect your time and energy:

 - Set firm boundaries: Know when your workday ends